manojgayala/POPL1/Language Manual.md

 #### Obscuring

 A simple name may sometimes be misinterpretted as the name of a variable, type, or a class if they have same names.
-In these situations we apply the precedence rules which says that a variable will be chosen in precedence to a type, and a type will be choosen in precedence to a package.
+In these situations we apply the precedence rules which says that a variable will be chosen in precedence to a class, and a class will be choosen in precedence to a package.
 Thus it may render the other entity unusable via its simple name, even thought its declaration is in scope and not shadowed.
 Such a declaration is said to be obscured.

 There will be no obscuring between the name of a module and name of a variable/ type / package, which means a module ca have the same name as a variable, types and packages.

 Following naming conventions helps to reduce obscuring, like names of parameters and local variables to conventionally begin with a lowercase letter whereas types names to bgin with an uppercase letter.

 #### Classes: